esa/pagmo/doc/sphinx/documentation/problems.rst

 A Quick Look
 ------------

 Problems in PyGMO are objects, first constructed and then used in conjunction to an algorithm.
-The user can implement its own problem directly in Python, in which case he needs to inherit from the :class:`PyGMO.problem.base` class.
+The user can implement its own problem directly in Python, in which case he needs to inherit from :class:`PyGMO.problem.base` or :class:`PyGMO.problem.base_stochastic` class.
+You may see :ref:`tutorial1` or :ref:`tutorial2`

 Box-Constrained Continuous Single-Objective